Kiran7007/Interview-Preparation/docs/java.md

 ## What does `synchronized` mean?

-- It provides mutual exclusion through a monitor and visibility around lock acquisition and release.
-Only one thread can hold that monitor at a time.
+- It locks a monitor, allowing one thread at a time through the protected section and establishing visibility at lock boundaries.
-- Keep critical sections small and use consistent lock ordering.
+- Keep the section small; use `Lock` when timed or interruptible acquisition is required.

 ---